1998 Dallas Cowboys season

-The 1998 Dallas Cowboys season was the Cowboys' 39th season in the NFL.
-The Cowboys were looking to improve on their 6–10 mark from the year before and head to the Super Bowl for the final time in the 1990s.
+The 1998 Dallas Cowboys season was the Cowboys' 39th season in the National Football League (NFL).
+The Cowboys were looking to improve on their 6–10 mark from the year before and head to the Super Bowl for the fourth time in the 1990s.

 After the previous season, head coach Barry Switzer resigned after four seasons in which he led the Cowboys to the playoffs three times and won Super Bowl XXX.
 Chan Gailey, who had been offensive coordinator with the Pittsburgh Steelers, was hired as his replacement.

 The Cowboys did manage to record a 10–6 record and once again win the NFC East as they had done in the five seasons prior to 1997.
 However, the Cowboys did not advance beyond the Wild Card round as they were upset by the Arizona Cardinals, who had not won a playoff game since 1947, when the franchise was based in Chicago.
 The Cowboys would not win another NFC East title until 2007.